avid-technology/VideoEditorialInTheCloud/Avid_Edit_In_The_Cloud_Terraform/README.md

 - [**Storage**](https://github.com/avid-technology/VideoEditorialInTheCloud/tree/master/Avid_Edit_In_The_Cloud_Terraform/Storage): Nexis.
 - [**Workstations**](https://github.com/avid-technology/VideoEditorialInTheCloud/tree/master/Avid_Edit_In_The_Cloud_Terraform/Workstations): MediaComposer, ProTools.

-Each module contains a readme documentation to explain what the collection can build.
+Each module contains a Readme document to explain what the collection can build.

 For the proof of concept, we will deploy the following network in this order: 1) Core 2) Remote 3) Storage 4) Workstations 5) Transfer 6) MediaCentral 7) Monitor.
 Feel free to bypass a collection creation if you do not need it for your own environment.